SoMarre/CaptOTU/README.md

 ### Indexing EMIRGE database

-EMIRGE provided a specific script to download and index the current version of the Silva SSU rRNA database (here SILVA119).
+EMIRGE provided a specific script to download and index the current version of the Silva SSU rRNA database (SILVA119 in this work).
 Run the following command.

 ```bash